-Listen to the MANDATUM (by Peter Latona) while you wash the feet of someone in your family.
+Listen to the MANDATUM while you wash the feet of someone in your family.
 The Mandatum are the traditional antiphons sung at the Holy Thursday Mass, during the foot washing.
 We use them at Christ the King every year.
 Ask your parents if it is ok to wash their feet like Jesus did for the Apostles.